ginnyintifa/PTMtopographer/README.md

 ### 2A.
 Feature generation

 This module generates feature data for candidate windows and decoy windows for the target protein sequences user provides.
-Suppose that we wish to train the model using protein set A and predict PTM sites on protein set B, the user needs to run this script for both A \& B and produce the feature data for candidate windows in set A, and feature data for candidate and decoy windows in set B.
+Suppose that we wish to train the model using protein set A(first_k) and predict PTM sites on protein set B(second_k), the user needs to run this script for both A \& B and produce the feature data for candidate windows in set A, and feature data for candidate and decoy windows in set B.

 #### Input parameter file